 The Philippines is also home to plenty of multilingual professionals.
 Many Filipinos know how to speak French, Spanish, German, Italian, Mandarin, Korean, or Japanese.
 The tremendous influx of young professionals to the country’s premiere language institutes is a testament to this.

 3. Centrality of Family and Relationship

-Filipino’s definition and conception of the family transcends school, work, or even their relationship with power and the state.
+Filipino’s definition and conception of the family transcend school, work, or even their relationship with power and the state.
 The emphasis on relationships is central to the Filipino identity.

-Consequently, the concept of ‘pakikisama’ becomes strongly entrenched into the Filipino psyche.
+Consequently, the concept of ‘pakikisama’ becomes strongly entrenched in the Filipino psyche.
 Thus, team working is a natural state of affairs among Filipinos.

 Pakikisama is roughly translated to English as “camaraderie”, but for a Filipino, it means more than just that.
 Filipinos go out of their way to help others (say a team member) and to be seen to be helping.
 Adding value to any relationship is a true hallmark of Filipino pakikisama.